Fayetteville police have located mother and 3-month-old baby after reported abduction

 Alyssa Hammonds, 19, and her 3-month-old Serenity Mclean were forced from their home in the 1800 block of Camelot Drive, police say.

-Investigators have also located the suspected abductor is Delano R. McLean, 18, of Fayetteville.
+Investigators have also located the suspected abductor and the child's father, Delano R. McLean, 18, of Fayetteville.

 Police say McLean forced entry into Hammonds' home through a window and forced the mother and child into her silver 2004 Nissan Maxima and left the area.